 It also works just as well (and contains all the relevant chords, scales, etc.) for any other stringed instrument that you might play – from ukelele to mandolin and banjo.

 *Android users: Guitar Toolkit is not available yet, so instead I recommend Guitar Chords Book which covers the chord dictionary part very well.
 For the other functions – see the other apps below.

-There are at least a hundred tuners out there – but a lot of them are slow, not responsive, and not very accurate.
-Guitar Tuna is the best free tuner – very responsive and accurate.
+There are at least a few thousand tuners out there – but a lot of them are slow, not responsive, and not very accurate.
+Guitar Tuna is the best free tuner – it's very fast and very accurate too.

 My favorite feature is that it gives you a “lockdown” sound and visual cue when your guitar is perfectly tuned.
 Still, Guitar Toolkit is better if you are looking for a wider array of features in one app other than the tuner.

 Whenever I try to practice my lead guitar skills – one option is to put on one of the backing tracks on YouTube, (for example by looking up “chicago blues jam track in G) but a more comfortable option for me usually is one of the many backing tracks apps that'll help you instantly have fun with your scales and solos studies.